simwrapper/simwrapper-python-tools/README.md

 `simwrapper run [config-file.yaml]` will read configuration from specified file.

 - If not provided, simwrapper will serve the files found in the current working folder.
-If provided, the YAML file can provide three sections:
+If provided, the YAML file can provide four sections:

-  - **storage** - a list of mount points (folders) that simwrapper should share
+  - **storage** - a set of mount points (folders) that simwrapper should share
+  - **zones** - a set of zonal boundary GeoJSON files that are automatically used for matrix views
   - **tagline** - the front page tagline, default "Transport simulation data visualizer"
   - **readme** - Markdown filename or raw markdown text to be shown on front page